hi-primus/optimus/README_for_devs.md

 ### Versioning

-If you want to build the pachage and upload it to pypi you probably want to update the version.
+If you want to build the package and upload it to pypi you probably want to update the version.
-For that go to pyproject.toml and change the key 'version'
+For that go to `pyproject.toml` and change the key `version`

 ### Publishing to PyPi